-The Beatles performed one concert at the Gator Bowl in Jacksonville, Florida.
+The Beatles performed one concert at the Gator Bowl in Jacksonville, Florida, on 11 September 1964.
 It was their only performance in the US state.

 The concert was originally to have been racially segregated, but The Beatles refused to perform until they received an assurance from the promoter that the audience would be mixed.

-We never play to segregated audiences and we aren't going to start now.
-I'd sooner lose out appearance money.
+We never play to segregated audiences and we aren’t going to start now.
+I’d sooner lose our appearance money.

 The group had been due to fly to Jacksonville on the morning of 9 September 1964, but their aeroplane was diverted to Key West when Hurricane Dora struck.
 Most of Jacksonville was left without electricity for several days, but because of hurricane damage 9,000 of the 32,000 ticket holders were unable to get to the venue.

 They said the hurricane had passed when we flew into Jacksonville, but it was as windy as hell and it was dark with very heavy black clouds all over.
 It had cleared a bit, but there were still turbulent winds, and as we were approaching we could see the devastation: palm trees fallen over and mess laying everywhere.